 When it comes to making high-end automatic espresso machines, Jura doesn’t mess about.
 And at the peak of what they do, you’ll find the Z line Jura coffee machines – home of all the top gadgets, tech, and all-around cool coffee-making toys.
 The full Z series is where you’ll find the best machines for home use.
 So how can you possibly decide between the Jura Z8 vs Z10?

 As the current top model, the Jura Z10 is undoubtedly a better super-automatic espresso machine than its predecessor, the Z8.
 It has more drink options, a better grinder, better extraction, and cold brew options too.
-Whilst the Jura Z8 has been discontinued, all is not lost as you can still get some great offers on used or refurbished Jura coffee machines.
-So it’s still a superb espresso maker, particularly if you’re more budget conscious.
+Whilst the Jura Z8 has been discontinued, all is not lost as you can still get some great offers on used or refurbished models.
+So it’s still a superb espresso maker, particularly if you’re more budget-conscious.

 To help you decide which one will work best in your home, we put them both to the test.
 We compared the specs, technology, drinks options, and everything else you need to know to help you decide whether you’re team Z8 or Z10.